n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bannerbear.md

 # Bannerbear

-[Bannerbear](https://www.bannerbear.com/){:target=_blank .external-link} node allows you to automate work in the Bannerbear platform and integrate Bannerbear with other applications. n8n has built-in support for a wide range of Bannerbear features, which includes basic operations like creating and getting images and templates.
+Bannerbear node allows you to automate work in the Bannerbear platform and integrate Bannerbear with other applications. n8n has built-in support for a wide range of Bannerbear features, which includes basic operations like creating and getting images and templates.

 On this page, you'll find a list of operations the Bannerbear node supports and links to more resources.